 - Pour the curd into a storage jar.
 Allow the curd to cool slightly before covering.
 Place the curd in the refrigerator to COOL COMPLETELY for a few hours before folding into the cream.
 Curd will thicken further as it cools.
 Note: You can make lemon curd a day ahead to save time the day you are making the tarts.

 - Bake pastry shells according to package instructions and then let cool.
 Set aside.

-- In a stand mixer fitted with a whisk attachment, add heavy cream and sugar.
-Whisk on medium high for about 2 to 3 minutes or until you have stiff peaks.
+- To the bowl of a stand mixer fitted with a whisk attachment, add heavy cream and sugar.
+Whisk on medium-high for about 2 to 3 minutes or until you have stiff peaks.

 To Assemble Tarts

 - Slowly add curd to whipped cream.
 GENTLY fold in.
 Equally distribute lemon cream among tarts, top with a few berries and drizzle with melted white chocolate or sprinkle with chocolate shavings.
 Quantity of tarts may vary slightly depending on the exact size of your mini tarts or shells.
 Serve and enjoy!